bsladewski/discovery/README.md

 To disable http authentication use `discovery.NullAuthenticator`.

-To construct an `Authenticator` using Basic Auth with use:
+To construct an `Authenticator` that performs Basic Auth use:

 ```go
 auth := discovery.NewBasicAuthenticator(user, pass)